 The napp origin story

 I’m a human with a nervous system that’s been rewarded for pushing past its limits, rather than encouraged to rest.
-And, despite rest being an intrinsic part to how any nervous system functions, I’m a human that’s forgotten how and why to rest.
+And despite rest being an intrinsic part to how any nervous system functions, I’m a human that’s forgotten how and why to rest.

 I suffered compassion-burnout after working as a professional activist with Oxfam Canada.
 My nervous system was fried and this impacted all facets of my life.
 I left the industry, tail between legs and heartbroken, and found respite in my local yoga studio.
 Even then, I was still more of a mover than a rester.
 I quickly learned that rest was a practice I needed to re-establish.
 Rest was a state I wanted to get to know better and I sought a modality within which to explore this new relationship.

 Fast forward a few years and I found myself teaching yoga full time and growing a baby.
 I had an established seated meditation practice but I sought something different to help prepare for parenthood.
 A colleague shared: ‘you know, you can meditate lying down too.
-It’s called yoga nidrā.’
+It’s called yoga nidra.’
 I found my first recording and was hooked.
-Yoga nidrā showed up at a time when resting for too long was tricky for my very pregnant body.
-Yoga nidrā showed up at a time when I could use the mental focus to plant meaningful intentions for the next stage of my life.
-Yoga nidrā showed up at a time when I was seeking to connect my yoga philosophy studies with my public teaching.
-And yoga nidrā provided it all and then some.
+Yoga nidra showed up at a time when resting for too long was tricky for my very pregnant body.
+Yoga nidra showed up at a time when I could use the mental focus to plant meaningful intentions for the next stage of my life.
+Yoga nidra showed up at a time when I was seeking to connect my yoga philosophy studies with my public teaching.
+And yoga nidra provided it all, and then some.

 I set myself up to rest when I was able to (especially when baby was sleeping.)
 I wrote scripts after scripts that meaningfully fused the philosophy of yoga into a tangible practice.
 I unlocked my latent creativity and my career exploded.

-Yoga nidrā is the gift that keeps on giving.
+Yoga nidra is the gift that keeps on giving.

 As I share this with you today, I am over ten years into a career of teaching the movement, rest and philosophy of yoga globally.
 I am a teacher of teachers.
-I pair my commitment to the study of yoga with my life experience as a human.
-The result: I offer practices that blend everyday practicality with esoteric pursuits.

 Each practice on NAPP is a reflection of my devotion to the craft of being human.